mjsorribas/telegram-cli/README.md

 * Used components to organize codes (post-box, nav-bar)
 * --- refactored : [Components: got stuck and learned](https://gist.github.com/yhagio/2829c2ca73291003abab)
 * Make `link-to` work for username on navigation, it should redirect to the user page.
+* Display user's full name and username on UserIndex template
+* Link-to username of each post on Posts page

 Todo: <br>
-* Display user's full name and username on UserIndex template

 * If loggedin, redirect to posts when visiting account managements.
 * User can logout.
 * User page (can see latest 10 posts)